law-P/law-P/README.md

 ❤ I'm eager to engage in collaboration 🤼‍♂️, discussing about projects 📒, and connect with fellow learners 🤓.
 Let's evolve 📈 and expand our knowledge 🙎🏻‍♂️

-📝 You can find my educational articles on [Speedyminds](https://speedyminds.com/).

 💬 Let's talk about: Coding :desktop_computer: and Blogging :writing_hand:

 ## 🚀 **Languages and Tools**